bitcoinerlab/descriptors/README.md

 });
 ```

-Refer to [the API](https://bitcoinerlab.com/modules/descriptors/api/classes/_Internal_.Output.html#constructor) for the complete list of parameters in the constructor.
+For miniscript-based descriptors, the `signersPubKeys` parameter in the constuctor becomes particularly important.
+It specifies the spending path of a previous output with multiple spending paths.
+Detailed information about the constructor parameters, including `signersPubKeys`, can be found in [the API documentation](https://bitcoinerlab.com/modules/descriptors/api/classes/_Internal_.Output.html#constructor) and in [this Stack Exchange answer](https://bitcoin.stackexchange.com/a/118036/89665).

 The `Output` class [offers various helpful methods](https://bitcoinerlab.com/modules/descriptors/api/classes/_Internal_.Output.html), including `getAddress()`, which returns the address associated with the descriptor, `getScriptPubKey()`, which returns the `scriptPubKey` for the descriptor, `expand()`, which decomposes a descriptor into its elemental parts, `updatePsbtAsInput()` and `updatePsbtAsOutput()`.

 The `updatePsbtAsInput()` method is an essential part of the library, responsible for adding an input to the PSBT corresponding to the UTXO  described by the descriptor.
-Additionally, when the descriptor expresses an absolute time-spending condition, such as "This UTXO can only be spent after block N," `updatePsbtAsInput()` adds timelock information to the PSBT.
+Additionally, when the descriptor expresses an absolute time-spending condition, such as "This UTXO can only be spent after block N", `updatePsbtAsInput()` adds timelock information to the PSBT.

 To call `updatePsbtAsInput()`, use the following syntax: